 Not all research is conducted to the best standards of scientific rigour and therefore not all information available about a particular topic may be correct.
 A key challenge is to identify information which is likely to be correct and that which is not.
 If a systematic review is based on incorrect evidence then the results of the review will also be incorrect.
 The critical appraisal step is a crucial part of a systematic review since this is where the “correctness” of the evidence is ascertained and decisions are made as to which evidence is permitted to inform the review’s conclusions.
 For this process to work effectively, two key criteria have to be met: First, the critical appraisal should focus on aspects of research study conduct that influence whether the resulting information will be correct or not (bearing in mind that some aspects of study design may be more important than others).
 Second, to have any bearing on the review’s conclusions the critical appraisal step has to directly inform the data synthesis step of the systematic review.
 It is implicit from this that critical appraisal should be not only a structured process but one that has to be planned a priori.
 As with the other key steps of a systematic review, the methods of critical appraisal should be pre-specified in the review Protocol.

-In developing a checklist, review teams may find it useful to think of a theoretical gold standard methodology that a primary study might adopt to minimise bias and maximise analytical power.
+In developing a checklist using the tool, review teams may find it useful to think of a theoretical gold standard methodology that a primary study might adopt to minimise bias and maximise analytical power.
 The gold standard may be practically impossible but nevertheless possible to describe in theory.
 The checklist can then be based on the impact of elements of the gold standard being missing (e.g. measurements at baseline or randomization).
 Ideally, the type of bias (see below) that each missing element potentially introduces should be listed.

 This checklist should be pilot tested on the full-text version of each article in the sample of potentially relevant references, by at least two reviewers per article.
 Reviewers can then compare their judgements and inconsistencies or disagreements can be taken into account when improving the critical appraisal process and checklist.
 The finally agreed draft critical appraisal checklist should then be provided in the Evidence Synthesis Protocol (see Section 4).